eduardacandido/milestone-01/README.md

 -   As a user I want to find the best way to contact them to send a new project request and/or get a new project budget.
     -   There is a navigation bar fixed to the top of the page with a Contact link which sends the user from any part of the site directly to our Contact page section, where they will find a form to send project requests.
     -   They can also email projects requests using the email provided in the About page section.
-    -   The email button is set up to automatically open up your email app and autofill their email address in the "To" section.
+    -   The email link is set up to automatically open up your email app and autofill their email address in the "To" section.

 -   As a user I want to be able to find their contact details and social media links easily to get in touch.
     -   The user can scroll to the bottom of the page on the site to locate social media links in the footer.
-    -   Contact details as phone number and email address can be found with the personal details in the home page section.
+    -   Contact details as phone number and email address can be found with the personal details in the about section.
     -   Whichever link they click, it will be open up in a new tab to ensure the user can easily get back to the website.

 -   As a user I want to be able to download their CV easily without many clicks.
     -   The navigation bar clearly highlights the 'Download CV' Page.
-    -   Alternatively, there is also a 'Download' button fixed to the bottom-left of the page, which like the link in the navigation bar, will open in a new tab to ensure they can get back to the website easily.
+    -   Alternatively, there is also a 'Download' button fixed to the bottom-left of the page, which like the link in the navigation bar, will open in a new tab as a pdf to ensure they can get back to the website easily.

 -   As a user I want to be able to access this website on my mobile device or table.
     -   The website is completely responsive and can be accessed from any device.

 ### Responsiveness Testing

--   The website was viewed on a variety of devices such as Desktop, Laptop, Motorola G10, Samsung S20FE, large TV screen and simulators.
+-   The website was viewed on a variety of devices such as Desktop, Laptop, Motorola G10, Samsung S20FE, large TV screen, other devices and simulators.

 ![image](https://user-images.githubusercontent.com/101809642/222088925-08825127-376d-4e16-b77d-beeadab1f4bc.png)